-We fell in love with stunning details of Marrakesh from the moment our plane landed at Menara Airport, a place where our exotic Marrakech photo diary started.
+We fell in love with stunning details of Marrakesh from the moment our plane landed at Menara Airport, a place where our Exotic Marrakech photo diary started.

-Our hotel brought up double feelings.
+Our hotel brought up different feelings.
 The room was simple with touch of traditional Moroccan splendor.
 The inner garden with two big pools, however, showed the love of luxury of the more privileged people of the country.

 If I was impressed with the pools at the hotel, Dylan was more interested in colorful pillows.
-So, I couldn’t not include it in our exotic Marrakech photo diary.
+So, I couldn’t not include it in our Marrakech photo diary.

-Majority of people still use donkeys and horses here.
+Many people still use donkeys and horses here.

 Small carriages drown by the donkeys remain predominate type of transportation.

 Instead, we adhered to the famous souks of Marrakech.
-This is a place that you can buy what you need and don’t need.
+This is a place that you can buy what you need and don’t even need.
 Authentic spices, harem pants, traditional jewelry, teas – all can be find here.